marsteg/adventure-game/README.md

 - Sounds!
 	- Rooms now have background music!
 	- NPCs can have voice, when talking!
+	- actions can play sounds on Activation (when unlocked)
 - NPCs
 	- can give items, when unlockd
 	- can open doors, when unlocked